 Luther continued to develop his dogma.
 Besides his theses on the sale of indulgences and the disputations of Heidelberg and Leipzig, it was his reformatory writings of 1520 that brought him into sharper conflict with the Church: "To the Christian Nobility of the German Nation Concerning the Reform of the Christian Estate", "On the Freedom of a Christian" and "On the Babylonian Captivity of the Church".
 Luther used his letter to the noble classes and his writings on the freedoms of a Christian to develop his theories on the universal priesthood of the baptised congregation, rendering any particular intercession of salvation entirely superfluous:

-"All Christians are truly of the "spiritual estate," and there is among them no difference at all but that of
+"spiritual estate," and there is among them no difference at all but

 In his pamphlet on the Babylonian captivity, he reduces the seven sacraments to those used by Jesus himself according to biblical testimony, namely Baptism and Eucharist.
 He continues to rail against the Church's practice of confession in 1521.
 He uses his missive to the noble classes and the letter of 1524 to the councillors, whose original is preserved in the Worms City Library, to expound on the ethical principles of political responsibility based on the freedom ordained through faith.
 "Good works do not make pious people, but a pious person does good works!" would accurately summarise his sentiments.